 Pacheedaht Beach is a beautiful place to watch the waves or go for a wander.
 Each end of the beach is formed by a river mouth, the San Juan River at the south end, and the Gordon River at the north end, there is a large estuary that is perfect for wildlife viewing.
 This is a circular beach, and you can walk on it for several km, the beach is all white sand and very pretty.

 At the Gordon River entrance at the north end is the Pacheedaht Reserve Campground with its own section of beach plus you can run upriver to a protected marina if you have a water vessel.
 The estuary of the river is a great place to view wildlife and l can almost guarantee you will see elk, there are so many in the area, we have seen elk every time we are here, last time, my wife and l saw a huge herd that took twenty minutes to cross the road in front of us.

 The Estuary of the San Juan River is at the other end of the beach just at the edge of Port Renfrew.
-This is a great estuary to bird watch, there are so many different types of birds here, its pretty awesome.
-At the San Juan River Mouth is another campground, there are some real nice sites here as well.
+This is a great estuary to bird watch, there are so many types of birds here, it’s pretty awesome.
+At the San Juan River Mouth is another campground, there are some really nice sites here as well.

-The beach is littered with a large amount of wind and wave tossed wood, some of the logs here are quite large and far up the beach, this gives you an idea just how stormy it can get in the winter months.
+The beach is littered with a large amount of wind and wave-tossed wood, some logs here are quite large and far up the beach, this gives you an idea of just how stormy it can get in the winter months.

 At the south end is Port Renfrew, a wonderful little community whose people are friendly and helpful.
 The village is quite pretty with great places to stay and eat.
 So if you head out this way, bring your camera and expect a great adventure hiking the area and walking the beach.